rapidaitech/rag-trainer/README.md

 ## Features

-- 📄 Upload multiple documents (PDF, TXT, DOCX) up to 100MB total
+- 📄 Upload multiple documents (PDF, TXT, DOCX)
 - 🗂️ Create multiple RAG projects
 - 💬 Chat with your documents using conversational AI
 - 💾 Persistent chat history across sessions
 - 🎯 Context-aware responses using vector search
+- ⚙️ Configurable chunk size and project size limits

+## Configuration

+The application includes global configuration parameters at the top of `app.py`:

+- `CHUNK_SIZE`: Characters per chunk (default: 1000)
+- `MAX_PROJECT_SIZE_MB`: Maximum total size for all files in a project (default: 100MB)

+You can modify these values directly in the code to suit your needs.

 ## Setup